Battle of Sokolovo

 The Battle of Sokolovo took place on 8 and 9 March 1943, near the village of Sokolovo (Соколове, Sokolove) near Kharkiv in Ukraine when the ongoing attack of the Wehrmacht was delayed by joint Soviet and Czechoslovak forces.
 It was the first time that a foreign military unit, the First Czechoslovak Independent Field Battalion, fought together with the Red Army.
 Under the command of Ludvík Svoboda, later President of Czechoslovakia, the Czechoslovak soldiers delayed the advance of Germans to the Mzha River.
-On 13 March, the position was abandoned as untenable due to the complete German encirclement of Kharkov.
+On 13 March, the position was abandoned as untenable due to the complete German encirclement of Kharkiv.

 Prelude

 Soldiers of the 1st Czechoslovak separate battalion was transported from the Buzuluk training camp to the Valuyki railway station, from where they set off on a 350 km march to Kharkiv, since the railways were already completely destroyed.
 The march took place at night, as there was a threat of air raids by Luftwaffe aircraft during the day.
 The battalion reached Kharkiv, which had just been liberated, on March 1, 1943.
 Here the soldiers rested and on March 2, after midnight, they set off for the next march to the area of Sokolovo.
 There they received their first combat task – to maintain their position on the newly built defense line on the Mzha River.
 The approaches to Sokolovo were defended on the first line in the settlement of Taranovka by the Soviet 78th Guards Rifle Regiment, which fought against the enormous superiority of the Germans.
 And so Czechoslovak soldiers could prepare well for the upcoming attack and carry out fortification work.
 The problem was that the Mzha river was frozen, so it was not difficult for German tanks to get across it.
 The battalion commander Ludvík Svoboda therefore decided that one company would move in front of the Mzha river, where it would take up an advanced defensive position in the village of Sokolovo.
 The commander of the first company, first lieutenant Otakar Jaroš, volunteered for this task.
 The village was well fortified, two Soviet anti-tank guns were assigned to Jaroš to strengthen the defense.
 Other means of support were heavy artillery and rocket launchers, located behind the Mzha River, and ten Soviet T-34 tanks, which served as backup for the counterattack.
 From March 6, Czechoslovak reconnaissance units encountered Germans several times and shot several of them during firefights.
 It was a harbinger of a decisive attack.